parsimonhi/animCJK/README.md

 ## What is new?

 2018/12/16:
+- remove css calc() from svg files (poorly supported),
-- various shape and stroke order updates
+- various shape and stroke order updates.

 2018/12/14:
 - add Infinite sample,